Efficient Sampling for Realized Variance Estimation in Time-Changed Diffusion Models: Empirical Applications

-We evaluate the competing RV estimates with the data-based ranking method of \citet[Proposition 2]{Patton2011RV} that overcomes the difficulty that the estimation target, IV, is not observable, even ex post.
-Instead, one uses an estimate for IV of the subsequent trading day as a proxy for IV, which is assumed to be unbiased, but is of course noisy.
+We evaluate the competing RV estimators with the data-based ranking method of \citet{Patton2011RV}, which addresses the challenge that the estimation target, IV, is not observable, even ex post.
+Specifically, we use the subsequent trading day’s IV estimate as a proxy, assuming it is unbiased but noisy.
 By using a future RV estimator as the proxy, the method of \cite{Patton2011RV} ``breaks'' the correlation between the estimation errors of the RV estimators under consideration and the proxy.
 In practice, one should use an unbiased proxy that is unlikely to be affected by MMN.
 While choosing a potentially inefficient estimator still gives an asymptotically valid test, its power might be lower \citep{LiuPattonSheppard2015, HogaDimi2022}.
 To balance these points, we set the proxy to the next day`s RV computed from 5 minute CTS returns throughout our analysis.
-Using different reasonable choices for the proxy such as sampling frequencies of 1, 10 or 15 minutes or a pre-averaging RV estimator (at higher frequencies) does not meaningfully change our results.
-We test for significance of the pairwise loss differences with respect to a benchmark estimator to be specified below (which is in general different from the proxy) by using the \cite{DieboldMariano1995} test, whose inference is drawn by using the stationary bootstrap of \citet{PolitisRomano1994} that is shown to be valid in this setting by \citet[Proposition 2]{Patton2011RV}.
+Using different reasonable choices for the proxy such as sampling frequencies of 1, 10, or 15 minutes, or daily squared returns (see Figures~\ref{fig:appl_RV_eval_vsCTS_SqRet} and \ref{fig:appl_RV_eval_vsrBTS_SqRet}), does not meaningfully change our results.
+We test for significance of the pairwise loss differences with respect to a benchmark estimator to be specified below (which is in general different from the proxy) by using the \cite{DieboldMariano1995} test, with inference drawn by using the stationary bootstrap of \citet{PolitisRomano1994} that is shown to be valid in this setting by \citet[Proposition 2]{Patton2011RV}.